Program Summary - Fall 2021

 Our Irish Arts and Culture Program is focused on four cornerstone; Cultural Immersion, Experiential Learning, Artistic Exploration & Portfolio Development and Cultivating Independence.
-These themes will act as a compass, guiding students on a developmental journey of discovery through experiential education.
+These themes will act as a compass, guiding students on a developmental journey of discovery through the lens of the arts.
 There are no grades or compulsory assignments on this program as our students are encouraged and mentored to explore their own areas of interest.
 This method of education is at the heart of all Irish Gap Year programs as we feel that organic, on site education is the most meaningful and particularly beneficial to personal development.

 Program leaders will accompany gappers throughout the program, contextualizing activities, adventures, projects and daily life within this framework and utilizing their skills as experiential educators.

-The program is divided into local weeks and expeditions around Ireland.
-Local weeks focus on a combination of ‘open’ and ‘focus’ workshops, day trips to places of cultural, artistic and historical significance in the northwest and group projects such as theatrical performance and student led trips.
+The program is based in Bundoran Co Donegal.
+We leave our base to go on muti night trips to differnt locations around Ireland.
+Typically there are 6 trips on a 12 week program including Belfast, Dublin and Galway Local weeks focus on a combination of ‘open’ and ‘focus’ workshops, day trips to places of cultural, artistic and historical significance in the northwest and group projects such as theatrical performance and student led trips.
 Expeditions around Ireland, of 3 -5 days duration, take place every other week.
-During travel gappers will visit art galleries, museums, theatres, castles, cathedrals, ancient fortresses, breweries, farms and many more of Ireland’s uniquely rich and quirky locations.
+During travel gappers will visit art galleries, museums, theatres, castles, cathedrals, ancient fortresses, breweries, farms and many more of Ireland’s unique locations.
 Expeditions take place in the Irish Gap Year bus with program leaders providing 24/7 guidance, support and comic relief!

-- Explore your artistic side by taking part in small group Open-Workshops ranging from photography to traditional basket weaving to cheese-making to felting and more.
+- Explore your artistic side by taking part in small group workshops ranging from photography to traditional wood carving to performance, creative writing and even zine making!

 - Take the road less travelled as you explore Ireland’s hidden gems (the places you won’t read about in Lonely Planet).